HTMLCSS-GodMode/omnifood-site/README.md

 - **Grid System**: The grid system uses a flexible, responsive design that adapts to various screen sizes.
 - **CSS Files**: Each major section (e.g., header, navigation, hero, grid) is split into separate CSS files for better organization and maintenance.
+- **General CSS**: The `general.css` file contains reusable styles and variables that can be used throughout the project to ensure design consistency and ease of maintenance.

+## Updates

+### Version 6.0.0 - October 10, 2024

+- **Meals Section**: A new **Meals Section** has been added to showcase a variety of meal options with engaging animations and improved visuals.
+- **Improved Visuals & Animations**: New animations and hover effects have been applied across the site for a smoother, more interactive user experience.
+- **CSS System Enhancements**: The **general.css** file has been extended, and the overall CSS structure has been improved for better readability and reuse.
+- **Featured In Section Update**: Logos in the **Featured In** section now have a light-up effect on hover, adding a modern interactive element.

 ## Contributing